 Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify development's new levels.
 Where materials are crushed, hard core would be compacted to form the piling mat for the new construction. designed to limit the maintenance regime.
 Minimising the quantities of other resources used (energy, water, land) A whole life carbon assessment is being undertaken taking a holistic view to reducing embodied and operational carbon emissions.
 A whole life carbon assessment is being undertaken taking a holistic view to reducing embodied and operational carbon emissions.
 Façade optimisation studies have been carried out to reduce energy use.
-A low heat loss form factor design reduces the exposed façade area. kWh/m2/yr energy use intensity target and a minimum of 35% reduction over Part L. Open plan and large spans inherently provies a flexible and adaptable space to allow tenants to fit out as per their needs.
+A low heat loss form factor design reduces the exposed façade area. kWh/m2/yr energy use intensity target Open plan and large spans inherently provies a flexible and adaptable space to allow tenants to fit out as per their needs.
 Tenant's responsibility.
-The contractor will be required to set targets and monitor energy and water use during ocnstruction (Man 03 credit).
-Specifying and sourcing materials responsibly and sustainably BES6001 or higher recycled content, lower embodied carbon and water.
+The contractor will be required to set targets and monitor energy and water use during ocnstruction (Man O3 credit).
+Specifying and sourcing materials responsibly and sustainably A sustainable procurement plan will be established.
+All timber and timber based products will be FSC or PEFC certified.
+Prioritise products with EPDs, ISO14001, BES6001 or accredited EMS certification.
+Specify materials with a higher recycled content, lower embodied carbon and water.
 Specify locally sourced materials.
 Consider specifying materials / equipment with minimal maintenance requirements.
-Use significant Specify materials with a higher recycled content, lower embodied carbon and water.
+Use significant percentages of cement- replacement alternative binders, such as GGBS in concrete elements.
+Use concrete mixes that contain no ordinary Specify materials with a higher recycled content, lower embodied carbon and water.
 Specify locally sourced materials.
 Consider specifying materials / equipment with minimal maintenance requirements.
 Use significant percentages of cement- replacement alternative binders, such as GGBS in concrete elements.
 Use concrete mixes that contain no ordinary portland cement Consider the use of low embodied carbon façade cladding.
 Consider material procurement from manufacturers adopting cleaner manufacturing processes Avoid refrigerant based systems.
 If specified then ensure the refrigerant has low GWP.
 CIBSE TM 65 calculations to be carried out to account for refrigerant recyling and charge If any paints and finishes are being specified, then ensure they have low VOC content and formaldehyde levels Tenant's responsibility.
 Using only certified timber for scaffolding, hoardings etc.